Scroll to navigation

 char *client_ip);

-When this parameter is set to a valid IPv4 or IPv6 numerical address, the library sends this address as client address in the HAProxy PROXY protocol v1 header at beginning of the connection.
+When this parameter is set to a valid IPv4 or IPv6 numerical address in its printable ASCII string version, the library sends this as the client address in the HAProxy PROXY protocol v1 header at beginning of the connection.

 This option is an alternative to CURLOPT_HAPROXYPROTOCOL(3) as that one cannot use a specified address.